Memory loss: When to seek help

 - Lewy body dementia

-The disease process (pathology) of each of these conditions differs somewhat.
-Memory impairment isn't always the first sign, and the type of memory problems varies.
-It's also possible to have more than one type of dementia, known as mixed dementia.
+The disease process (pathology) of each of these conditions is different.
+Memory loss isn't always the first sign, and the type of memory problems varies.

 Mild cognitive impairment